Page Reviewed / Updated - July 24, 2020

 A maximum monthly subsidy amount of $125 is available to be applied towards respite care services from an approved provider list.
 Respite care can be provided in the home or in other approved locations such as senior centers or adult day care.

-An slightly outdated, but still helpful Fact Sheet can be downloaded here.
+A helpful Fact Sheet can be downloaded here.